silveredgold/censor-core/docs/censoring-components.md

 The `IResultsTransformer` API is useful for transforming the results from the AI before the censoring begins, for changes that don't need the image data.
 For example, an `IResultsTransformer` can add new matches based on existing AI matches, or add/remove matches to be passed to the censoring providers.
 For a more grounded example, one of the bundled transformers applies a flat scaling to increase/decrease the size of the matches returned by the AI.

+While the behaviour is controlled by the `ICensoringProvider` in use, it's generally safe to assume that transformers will be run in the order they are registered.
+That being said, it's best not to **rely** on that behaviour.

 A no-op transformer can simply return the match collection it was passed.
 Additionally, the ResultsTransformer is currently **synchronous**.
 This may be changed in a future release.

 ### `ICensoringMiddleware`